cits3007/cits3007.github.io/assets/assignments/project-spec.md

 effective UID to the real UID (i.e., to drop privileges), and then call `setegid()` to do the same for the group ID.

-The `adjust_score` function shoud do the following:
+The `adjust_score` function should do the following:

 - Open the scores file (using appropriate privileges)
 - Read through the scores file for a line starting with